ga-curriculum/intro-to-neural-network-overview-of-ai-architectures-v3.0/microlesson-01/README.md

 Suppose we are training an RNN for text generation:

 1. **Input**:
-   - A sequence of words or characters, such as "I love machine learning".
+   - A sequence of words or characters, such as "I love machine learning" [68].
 2. **Hidden State**:
-   - The RNN processes one word at a time, updating its hidden state at each step.
+   - The RNN processes one word at a time, updating its hidden state at each step [69].
 3. **Output**:
-   - At each step, the network predicts the next word (e.g., predicting "learning" after "machine").
+   - At each step, the network predicts the next word (e.g., predicting "learning" after "machine") [70].
 4. **Training**:
-   - Use a loss function, such as Cross-Entropy Loss, to compare predictions with the actual sequence and optimize the weights using backpropagation through time (BPTT).
+   - Use a loss function, such as Cross-Entropy Loss, to compare predictions with the actual sequence and optimize the weights using backpropagation through time (BPTT) [71].

 ---

 # 2.4 Transformer Networks Architecture

 ![Transformer](https://git.generalassemb.ly/modular-courses/ai-solution-architect-deloitte-ENT/blob/main/_images/Screenshot%202025-01-19%20174629.png)

 [Source](https://arxiv.org/pdf/1706.03762)

 # Transformer Architecture

-The **Transformer** architecture is a deep learning model introduced in the paper *"Attention Is All You Need"* by Vaswani et al. (2017).
+The **Transformer** architecture is a deep learning model introduced in the paper *"Attention Is All You Need"* by Vaswani et al. (2017) [72].
 It has revolutionized natural language processing (NLP) and various other fields, replacing traditional recurrent and convolutional models for sequence-to-sequence tasks.
 Transformers rely entirely on **self-attention mechanisms** to process sequential data, making them highly parallelizable and efficient.

 ---

 ## Key Features of the Transformer

 1. **Self-Attention Mechanism**:
-   - Captures relationships between words in a sequence, regardless of their distance from one another.
+   - Captures relationships between words in a sequence, regardless of their distance from one another [73].
-   - Focuses on relevant parts of the input sequence while processing each word or token.
+   - Focuses on relevant parts of the input sequence while processing each word or token [74].

 2. **Parallelization**:
-   - Unlike recurrent neural networks (RNNs), Transformers process the entire input sequence simultaneously, significantly speeding up training.
+   - Unlike recurrent neural networks (RNNs), Transformers process the entire input sequence simultaneously, significantly speeding up training [75].

 3. **Positional Encoding**:
-   - Since Transformers lack recurrence, positional encodings are added to input embeddings to preserve information about the sequence order.
+   - Since Transformers lack recurrence, positional encodings are added to input embeddings to preserve information about the sequence order [76].

 4. **Scalability**:
-   - Transformers can scale to very large datasets and model sizes, making them suitable for large-scale applications like GPT and BERT.
+   - Transformers can scale to very large datasets and model sizes, making them suitable for large-scale applications like GPT and BERT [77].

 ---